Netanyahu: Israel's longest-serving premier fights for his future - Journal du Cameroun

 The son of a history professor active in Israeli right-wing politics, Netanyahu grew up partly in the United States.

-He attended the prestigious Massachusetts Institute of Technology, and with his fluent, American-accented English would appear on television speaking forcefully in defence of Israel.
+He attended the prestigious Massachusetts Institute of Technology, and with his fluent, American-accented English has appeared on television speaking forcefully in defence of Israel.

-He performed his Israeli military service with an elite unit and was wounded in combat, but another family member’s service may have affected him more deeply.
+He performed his Israeli military service with an elite unit and was wounded in combat, but another family member’s service affected him more deeply.

 In 1976, his brother Yonatan died in an Israeli commando raid to rescue hostages at Entebbe airport in Uganda.